pengrui2009/ProcessSafeQueue/process_safe_queue/README.md

-Name: Siddharth Yadav
-Roll Number: 2016268

 # Process Safe Queue

-This submission create an library for process safe queue.
+This create an library for process safe queue.
 This queue can be used across multiple process inside a single system while solving the second reader writers problem.

 ## Usage